Sam Francis (writer)

-Samuel Todd Francis (April 29, 1947 – February 15, 2005) was an American writer.
-He was a columnist and editor for the conservative Washington Times until he was dismissed after making racist remarks at the 1995 American Renaissance conference.
+Samuel Todd Francis (April 29, 1947 – February 15, 2005) was an American writer and academic.
+He was a columnist and editor for the conservative Washington Times until he was dismissed in 1995 after making racist remarks at the American Renaissance conference a year earlier.
 Francis would later become a "dominant force" on the Council of Conservative Citizens, a white supremacist organization identified as a hate group by the Southern Poverty Law Center (SPLC).
 Francis was the chief editor of the council's newsletter, Citizens Informer, until his death in 2005.
 The white supremacist Jared Taylor called Francis "the premier philosopher of white racial consciousness of our time".

 The political scientist and writer George Michael, an expert on extremism, identified Francis as one of "the far right's higher-caliber intellectuals."
-The SPLC described Francis as an important white nationalist writer known for his "ubiquitous presence of his columns in racist forums and his influence over the general direction of right-wing extremism" in the United States.
+The SPLC described Francis as an important white nationalist writer known for the "ubiquitous presence of his columns in racist forums and his influence over the general direction of right-wing extremism" in the United States.
 The journalist Leonard Zeskind called Francis the "philosopher king" of the radical right, writing that, "By any measure, Francis's white nationalism was as subtle as an eight-pound hammer pounding on a twelve inch I beam."
 The political analyst Chip Berlet described Francis as an ultraconservative ideologue akin to Pat Buchanan, whom Francis advised.
 The anarcho-capitalist political theorist Hans-Hermann Hoppe called Francis "one of the leading theoreticians and strategists of the Buchananite movement."